gcsam11/FSI/LOGBOOK5.md

 ## Task 3

->To exploit the vulnerability, we created an empty `badfile` and executed the vulnerable code in debug mode, so we could fiugre out the `bof()` function's return address compared to the start of the buffer.
+>To exploit the vulnerability, we created an empty `badfile` and executed the vulnerable code in debug mode, so we could figure out the `bof()` function's return address compared to the start of the buffer.
 >
 >To that end, we used `gbd` and used a breakpoint in the `bof()` function.
 >```